 There is a wide network of minibuses.
 The fare is normally displayed on the window inside the minibus.
 You may need to pass your money to the driver via other passengers.

 There is no metro connection to Kyiv city centre from Boryspil International Airport.
 The most convenient way to reach the city centre is by taxi.
 You should only use registered taxi companies.
-Alternatively you can take the ‘Sky Bus’ from the airport to the city centre (via Kharkivska metro station to the South Station of Kyiv-Pasazhirskyy train station).
-Sky Buses depart from Terminal D only.
+Alternatively you can take the ‘Sky Bus’ from the airport to the city centre (via Kharkivska metro station to the main railway station “Pivdenny”).
 You can buy a ticket from the driver.

 A number of local companies offer tours to Chernobyl.
 Some areas around the reactor are covered by an exclusion zone, and you may need to get a permit and travel with a guide.
 According to the International Atomic Energy Agency, although some of the radioactive isotopes released into the atmosphere still linger, they are at tolerable exposure levels for limited periods of time.
 The State Agency for Managing the Chernobyl Exclusion Zone has issued safety instructions and advice for people visiting the zone.

 You must have a valid International Driving Permit to drive legally in Ukraine, as well as your UK driving licence.
 Make sure you have original vehicle-registration papers, ownership documents and insurance papers available at all times.
 These will be required if you are stopped by the police and when crossing borders.
 This also applies to rental vehicles.
 If you do not have these papers when stopped by the police they have the right to impound your vehicle and charge you for this.

 Local driving standards are poor.
 Street lights are weak, speed limits, traffic lights and road signs are often ignored, and drivers rarely indicate before manoeuvring.
 There are a high number of traffic accidents, including fatalities.
 Speeding, drunk driving and infrequent use of helmets, seat belts and child restraints in vehicles are the main contributing factors.

 Roads are of variable quality.
 Driving outside major towns at night can be hazardous.
 Avoid night-time travel wherever possible.